fredericGette/Wp81Wiimote2/README.md

 Currently, when you start the executable it does the following steps:
 - Stop the communication between the Windows Bluetooth stack and the Qualcomm Bluetooth stack.
 - Reset the Bluetooth controller.
-- Start *Inquiry* in a loop to detect 4 Bluetooth devices (you have to press simultaneously the buttons 1 and 2 of the Wiimote).
-It exits the loop as soon as 4 devices are detected.
+- Start *Inquiry* in a loop to detect Bluetooth devices (you have to press simultaneously the buttons 1 and 2 of the Wiimote).
 - Establish a Bluetooth connection with the Bluetooth devices.
 - Open and configure a *HID control* channel with the Bluetooth devices.
 - Open and configure a *HID interrupt* channel with the Bluetooth devices.
 - Set the LED of the Wiimotes (the LED# corresponds to the order of the detection of the Wiimote).
+- Start again the *Inquiry* phase until the user chooses to stop it.
-- Read the inputs of the Wiimotes (buttons and accelerometer)
+- Read the inputs of the Wiimotes (buttons and accelerometer).

 To stop the executable, press Ctrl+C, then disable Bluetooth on the Windows Phone.